mdn/content/files/en-us/web/api/window/open/index.md

 The above code solves a few usability problems related to links opening secondary window.
 The purpose of the `return false` in the code is to cancel default action of the link: if the onclick event handler is executed, then there is no need to execute the default action of the link.
-But if javascript support is disabled or non-existent on the user's browser, then the onclick event handler is ignored and the browser loads the referenced resource in the target frame or window that has the name "PromoteFirefoxWindowName".
+But if JavaScript support is disabled or non-existent on the user's browser, then the onclick event handler is ignored and the browser loads the referenced resource in the target frame or window that has the name "PromoteFirefoxWindowName".
 If no frame nor window has the name